DataDog/datadog-agent/docs/public/components/creating-components.md

 For example, a compression component with 2 implementation would use `package compressionimpl` in both `comp/<bundle>/compression/impl-zstd` and `comp/<bundle>/compression/impl-zip` folders.

-### Why all those files ?
+### Why all those files?

 This file hierarchy aimed at solving a few problems:

-* Component users should only interact with the `def` folders and never care about which implementation was loaded in the main.
-* We want to support Go modules.
-When creating a Go module, any sub folders will be pulled into the module.
-For this reason we need different folders for each implementation, the definition and fx.
-This way, external repository can pull a specific implementation and definition without having to import the rest.
+* Support Go modules.
+With the growing popularity of reusing code from the agent into other projects, OTel, Orchestrator, etc. We want to enable exporting the agent code as easily as possible and ensure that only the needed parts are exposed.
+For this reason, we need different folders for each implementation, including the definition and fx.
+This way, external repository can pull a specific implementation and definition without importing the rest.
 * We have one `fx` folder per implementation to allow binaries to import/link against a single one.
-* A main that imports a component should be able to select a specific implementation without compiling with the others.
+* A main that imports a component should be able to select a specific implementation without importing/compiling the others.
-  For example: the ZSTD library should not be included at compile time when the ZIP version is used.
+  For example, when using the ZIP version, the ZSTD library should not be included during compile time.

 !!! warning "Important"
     For all these reasons, components should never be nested.